ahirusun/AVAudioEngineSample/README.md

 # AVAudioEngineSample
 AVAudioEngine sample that processes audio in realtime.

-this sample contains recording and add effects with AVAudioEngine.
+This sample contains recording and add effects with AVAudioEngine.